reiver/reiver-lexical-hypothesis/README.md

 * the Persian language,
 * etc.

-Really, it could be any human language.
+Note though that it seems conceivable to me that someone could combine multiple _human languages_ together, and then perform the analysis on that combination.
+However, I am not aware of anyone who has done that.

-But the most common way of pursuing the **Lexical Hypothesis** is to pick one _human language_, a perform the analysis on it.
+So, the most common way of pursuing the **Lexical Hypothesis** is to pick one _human language_, a perform the analysis on it.

-(For example, one might pick the _English language_.
-And then perform the analysis using samples of written _English language_)
+(We haven't yet went into the details of what exactly this analysis is.
+So let's provide the background information for that now....)

 Once a language is picked, we then make 2 assumption:….